 15. Underwater Music Festival – FL

-The underwater Music Festivals take place in the US’s only living coral reef barrier.
+The underwater Music Festivals occur in the US’s only living coral reef barrier.
 The motive behind the festival is to promote environmental sustainability and responsible living.

-That may be a positive ideology, but it never stops us from saying that the Underwater Music Festival is one of the most unusual festivals around the world.
+That may be a positive ideology, but it never stops us from saying that the Underwater Music Festival is one of the most unusual festivals worldwide.

 16. Cheung Chau Bun Festival – Hong Kong, China

 Cheung Chau Bun Festival is a traditional Chinese festival.
-It is a local tradition where the participants compete in a race to get the top bun at the tower of buns.
+It’s a local tradition where the participants compete in a race to get the top bun at the tower of buns.